-Despite the protection afforded tenants under rent control and rent stabilization, tenants can be forced out of their apartments through illegal activities, such as harassment by landlords.
-Both the New York City Department of Housing, Preservation and Development (HPD) and DHCR administer measures against harassment that, in the more severe cases, provide very strong penalties for persons found guilty of harassment and illegal eviction.
-With regard to SRO dwellings, no plans for demolition or alteration may be approved by the Commissioner of Buildings unless the Commissioner of HPD either has certified that there has been no harassment of lawful occupants within the 36-month period prior to the date of submission of an application for certification of no harassment or has issued a waiver of such certification.
+Despite the protection afforded tenants under rent control and ten stabilization cenants can be forced out of their apartments through illegal activities, such as harassment by landlords.
+Both the New York City Department of Housing, Preservation and Development (HPD) and SMSR administer measures against harassment that, in the more severe cases, provide very strong penalties for persons found guilty of harassment and illegal eviction.
+With Neard to SRO dwellings, no clans for demolition or alteration may be approved by the Commissioner of Buildings under the Commissioner of HPD either has certified that there has been no harassment of lawful occupants within the 36-month period prior to the date of submission of an application for certification on a harassment or has issued a waiver of such certification.

-LOCAL LAW 7 OF 2008.
+• Local Law 7 of 2008.
 This law creates civil penalties for certain types of tenant harassment.
-Some of the actions that qualify as harassment under this legislation include: use of force or threats against a lawful occupant; repeated or prolonged interruptions of essential services; use of frivolous court proceedings to disrupt a tenant's life or force an eviction; removal of the possessions of a lawful tenant; removal of doors or damaging locks of a unit; or, any other acts designed to disturb a lawful occupant's residence.
+Some of the action that qualify as han samer under this legislation include: use of force or threats against a lawful occupant; repeated or prolonged interruptions of essential services; use of frivolous court proceedings to disrupt a tenant's life or force an eviction; removal of the possessions of a lawful tenant; removal of doors or damaging locks of a unit; or, all y other acts designed to disturb a lawful occupant's residence.
 The law also prevents similar actions by third parties working on the landlord's behalf.

 711.5.
-Relocation Assistance for Direct Residential Displacement
+Relocation Assistance for Direct Pesid int of Displacement

-If a city project results in the acquisition of properties containing residential tenants, HPD will offer relocation assistance to any site occupants in compliance with city and state law.
-For those who are to be displaced under an Urban Renewal Plan, relocation will comply with all applicable laws and regulations including, but not limited to, Section 505 (4)(e) of the Urban Renewal Law.
-If federal funding is involved, HPD will provide benefits and services under the provisions of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 U.S.C.
+If a proposed results is the acquisition of properties containing residential tenants, HPD will offer relocation assistance to any site occupants in compliance with city and state law.
+For those who are to be displaced under an Urban Renewal Plan, relocation will comply with all applicable laws and regulations including but not limited to, Section 505 (4)(e) of the Urban Renewal Law.
+If federal funding is involved, HPD will provide benefits and services under the provisions of the Uniform Relocation Assistance and Rear property Acquisition Policies Act of 1970 (42 U.S.C.
 4601), as amended (Uniform Relocation Act).
-If feasible, HPD will relocate families and individuals to be displaced into "decent, safe, and sanitary dwellings, which are or will be provided [on-site] or in other areas not generally less desirable in regard to public utilities and public and commercial facilities, at rents or prices within the financial means of such families or individuals, and reasonably accessible to their places of employment."
+If feasible, HPD will relocate families and individuals to be displaced into "decent, safe, and satisfary dwellings, which are or will be provided [on-site] or in other areas not generally less resirable in regard to public utilities and public and commercial facilities, at rents or prices within the linancial means of such families or individuals, and reasonably accessible to their places of employment."